-Figure 2 - IPv4 routing table 2015-2016, as seen by Route Views and RIS Peers
+Figure 2 - IPv4 routing table 2016-2017, as seen by Route Views and RIS Peers

-Figure 2 illustrates an important principle in BGP, that there is no single authoritative view of the routing table - all views are in fact relative to the perspective of the BGP speaker.
+Figure 2 illustrates an important principle in BGP, that there is no single authoritative view of the Internet's inter-domain routing table - all views are in fact relative to the perspective of ecxh BGP speaker.
 It also illustrates that at times the cause of changes in routing is not necessarily a change at the point of origination of the route which would be visible to all BGP speakers across the entire Internet, but it may well be a change in transit arrangements within the interior of the network that may expose, or hide, collections of routes.
-And thirdly, this illustrates the prevalent use of more specifics to affect traffic engineering.
-It is often the case that these more specifics are advertised with a limited scope, and if the changes to the transit arrangements move a BGP speaker in or out of this scope, then one can expect changes in the set of visible routes as a consequence.

-The issue of route leaks and the advertisement of more specifics in the routing system could be seen as an instance of a "tragedy of the commons," (http://en.wikipedia.org/wiki/Tragedy\of\the\commons) where the self-interest of one actor in attempting to minimise its transit service costs becomes an incremental cost in routing load that is borne by other actors.
+The issue of the collective management of the routing system as a single entity could be seen as an instance of a "tragedy of the commons," (http://en.wikipedia.org/wiki/Tragedy_of_the_commons) where the self-interest of one actor in attempting to minimise its transit service costs becomes an incremental cost in the total routing load that is borne by other actors.
 To quote the Wikipedia article on this topic "In absence of enlightened self-interest, some form of authority or federation is needed to solve the collective action problem."
-This appears to be the case in the BGP realm, where there is an extensive reliance on enlightened self-interest to be conservative in one's own announcements, and the actions by a smaller set of actors are prominent because they fall well outside of the conventional "norm" of inter-domain routing practices.
+This appears to be the case in the behaviour of the routing system, where there is an extensive reliance on enlightened self-interest to be conservative in one's own announcements, and the actions of a small subset of actors are prominent because they fall well outside of the conventional conservative "norm" of inter-domain routing practices.

-The next collection of plots (Figures 3 through 8) show some of the vital statistics for IPv4 in BGP since the start of 2011 to the end of 2016.
+The next collection of plots (Figures 3 through 12) show some of the vital statistics for IPv4 in BGP since the start of 2011 to the end of 2017.